PRSSA Champions/Teahan National Chapter Awards Competition

 This category is open to Chapters that either have fewer than 20 members or have had a PRSSA charter for no more than three years.
 The following activities will be considered: chapter newsletters, membership drives, fundraisers, relationships with PRSA Chapters and members, public relations publications, and overall membership involvement.
 Activities will be judged for exceptional effort and creativity.

-OUTSTANDING PRSA/PRSSA CHAPTER RELATIONSHIP — $300 to the PRSSA CHAPTER and Trophy to the PRSA CHAPTER
+OUTSTANDING PRSA/PRSSA CHAPTER RELATIONSHIP — $300 and a plaque

 This category recognizes the strong relationship between the PRSSA Chapter and its sponsoring PRSA chapter.
 Criteria will include (but not be limited to): programs that encourage interaction (speeches, meetings) between members of the Chapters; attendance and assistance by PRSSA members at PRSA Chapter events; special support of the PRSSA Chapter and its members by the PRSA Chapter; such as internships; professional advisory councils and committees; joint seminars; sharing of PRSSA chapter newsletter and other information with PRSA Chapter members; awards and recognition given by the PRSA Chapter/members or the PRSSA Chapter/members to one another for outstanding performance.
 Note that the initiative for such programming must be mutual -- a two-way street of interest and nurture.
 A letter from the PRSA Chapter President or its PRSSA Professional Adviser must accompany the entry.